Mark-Kramer/Case-Studies-Python/README.md

 - **Intermediate**  Open a notebook in <a href="https://mybinder.org/v2/gh/Mark-Kramer/Case-Studies-Python.git/master">Binder</a> and interact with the notebooks through a JupyterHub server.
 Binder provides an easy interface to interact with this material; read about it in <a href="https://elifesciences.org/labs/a7d53a88/toward-publishing-reproducible-computation-with-binder" rel="external">eLife</a>.

-- **Advanced**: Run the notebooks locally on your computer in <a href="https://jupyter.org/">Jupyter</a>.
+- **Advanced**: <a href="https://github.com/Mark-Kramer/Case-Studies-Python/archive/student.zip" rel="external">Download</a> the notebooks and run them locally (i.e. on your own computer) in <a href="https://jupyter.org/">Jupyter</a>.
 You'll then be able to read, edit and execute the Python code directly in your browser and you can save any changes you make or notes that you want to record.
-To access and download a notebook.
-You will need to [install Python](#install-python) and we recommend [configure Python](#configure-python).
+You will need to [install Python](#install-python) and we recommend that you [configure](#configure-python) a Python environment as well.

 ---
 <a id="install-python"></a>